I have been writing 'stories' from a very young age. Some years ago

 'Beyond Madame Curie?
 The Invisibility of Women's Narratives in Science' in L Timmel Duchamp (ed), Narrative Power: Encounters, Celebrations, Struggles, Aqueduct Press, 2010

 I presented the George Hay Memorial Lecture of the Science Fiction Foundation, at Eastercon 2012, on Invisible Women: The Scientists People Don't See (video).
+Unfortunately this no longer seems to be available, even by way of the Wayback Machine.
+I have therefore made a pdf of the text of my lecture.

 Occasionally posting at Ambling Along The Aqueduct, the Aqueduct Press blog